 The girl was pleasant to look at.
 Naturally tan with sun kissed blonde hair that flowed down like a fastback roofline.
-She looked tall thanks to her legs that looked like they were longer than my wheelbase when she wore shorts in the summer.
+She looked tall thanks to her legs that looked like they were longer than my wheelbase.
 She nicknamed me “Percy” and I discovered later on that I was her high school graduation present.
 I was worried at first because she was only 17 and I didn’t want to be mistreated by a novice driver.
-However, the neighborhood cars told me that she had an MG before me and was very confident in her driving ability.
+However, the neighborhood cars told me that she had an MG before me and was very confident in her ability.
 I was her next level, the advanced course in her driving career.
-When it came time for her to start college I was her transportation.
+When it came time for her to start college I was her only means of transportation.

 Christine studied art at the university.
-She was extremely creative and painted a small lily flower under my hood, a signature that she used for all her artwork.
+She was extremely creative and painted a small lily flower under my hood – her signature that she used in all her artwork.
 My long hood meant that I could carry all her art supply with ease and not ruin the interior.
 Once, she took me out into the woods so she could paint me into one of her landscape portraits.
-She held it up for me to see when she was done, I never looked so good in oil.
+She held it up for me to see when she was done – I never looked so good in oil.

 When boys would come to take her out on dates she would insist on driving and taking me instead of using their obnoxiously loud and clumsy muscle cars.
 Lady that she was, I think Christine’s favorite pass time was scaring her dates on curvy roads.
 I always had fun watching them trying to remain cool and collected while gripping the dashboard with all their strength.
 Christine and I shared 5 wonderful years together until one day she met a man who changed everything.